Why would I compensate?

 For its part, ADEME encourages a long-term vision and daily action to contribute to the objective of territorial or global carbon neutrality.
 Individual organizations are neither, nor can they become, nor claim to be “carbon neutral”.

-Greentripper has chosen to stop talking about CO2 neutrality for CO2 compensation for travel.
-We believe that the notion of “CO2 Neutrality” still makes sense in the sole context of a process of reducing CO2 e emissions beforehand.
-CO2 e compensation is used as a last resort for emissions that could not be avoided.
+Greentripper has chosen to stop talking about CO2e neutrality for CO2e contribution related to travel.
+We believe that the notion of “CO2e Neutrality” still makes sense but only in a global context, meaning, within the framework of 'contributing/participating in collective carbon neutrality,' and when significant efforts have been made to reduce one's carbon footprint beforehand.
+CO2e contribution is used as a last resort for emissions that could not be avoided.

 Aircrafts, cars, and other means of transportation use energy to get to its destinations.
-This energy comes from the combustion of fossil fuels, releasing CO
+This energy comes from the combustion of fossil fuels, releasing CO2e and other greenhouse gases, which contributes to climate change.
+To give you an idea, 1 tonne of CO2e is emitted by:

 Which greenhouse gases are taken into account when calculating the environmental impact of travel?